FailAcademy/learning/adp-vancouver/_lessons/week-07/02-more-on-tdd.md

 ## Learning Objectives

-- Practice whiteboarding interviews
+- Practice white-boarding interviews.
-- Practice writing test cases
+- Practice writing test cases.
-- Identify the time complexity of a simple algorithm using Big O Notation
+- Identify the time complexity of a simple algorithm using Big O Notation.
-- Use arrays and hash tables to solve counting problems
+- Use arrays and hash tables to solve counting problems.

 ---

 ## Keywords

+- Time complexity
 - Brute Force
 - Big O

 ---

-## Exercise 1: First Unique Character
+## Exercise 1

-Using TDD, write a function that returns the first unique character in a string.
+Using TDD, write a function that **returns the first unique character** in a string.

 Examples: